 Trigger finger occurs when the tendon that bends your finger has trouble fitting through the tight sheath, or pulley, that holds it close to the bone near the base of your finger in the palm.
 You can usually feel a small lump in your tendon move up and down when you bend your finger.
 Symptoms seem to be worst in the morning.
 No one really knows why trigger finger develops in one person and not another, or in one finger and not another.
 However, as with carpal tunnel syndrome, conditions such as diabetes and thyroid disease increase your likelihood of getting one or more trigger fingers.
 Trigger fingers can become quite painful, and the pain and loss of use of the finger is what brings most people in for treatment.

 Treatment options for a significant trigger finger include splinting, up to 3 cortisone injections and surgery.
 Diabetics tend to respond less well than others to injection, but it is still usually worth a try.
 If non-operative treatment fails, surgery can be performed in a few different ways, but the primary objective is to release the so-called A1 pulley where the tendon is getting stuck.
 During surgery, the tight pulley is divided, and your tendon is able to move without catching.
 The surgery can be done in the office with a local anesthetic using a needle through the skin to divide the pulley (percutaneous trigger finger release) or in a procedure room or operating room using local anesthetic (with or without sedation) and making an incision to divide the pulley under direct visualization.
 There are other methods that a small number of surgeons use, but two methods above are the most common.
-I would recommend asking your doctor how he likes to perform the surgery.
+I would recommend asking your doctor how they like to perform the surgery.